datamacgyver/ApacheBeamExamples/README.md

 TODO: Add some links in all below.
 TODO: Need to add a nod to the specific guides (https://beam.apache.org/documentation/transforms/java/overview/) as well as teh programming guide
 TODO: A nod to composite functions.
-TODO: Add more fields to the data, perhaps also split up so we can do inheretence.

 # ApacheBeamExamples
 Some learnings from how beam works, hoping to blogify it later.
 I would advise you